No Pass, No Play, No Exceptions. Coaches must also have passes.

 All games, ages U11 thru U19, must use a three person system, if available.
 Club linesmen will be used if there is only one referee.
 If 2 referees show up, NEVER use the 2 man high school system (dual system).
 In this case, do the 3 person crew with 1 club linesman.

-Home Teams must present the Referee with Game Cards which are generated from the team page on our League website (www.cjysa.org) and which should include the team roster with pass numbers.
-If one or both rosters are missing, the teams may supply a copy of their US Club or USYSA roster to be attached to the game report for the referee’s review-but should be advised that the roster should be input onto their team page as the accepted method.
+Home Teams must present the Referee with Game Cards which are generated from the team page on Got Soccer league schedule page and which should include the team roster with pass numbers.
+If one or both rosters are missing, the teams may supply a copy of their US Club or USYSA roster to be attached to the game report for the referee’s review-but should be advised that the roster must be input onto their team page as the accepted method.

 All game reports must be entered by the REFEREE into the league scheduling system in Got Soccer by logging into the Got Soccer system and going to their game schedule page where they have been assigned or by the game number.